-What’s the difference between an HTML email and a plain-text email, and why would you want to send a dowdy plain-text when the programmes you use and designers you have on board can create all sorts of swanky visually appealing sends?
+What is the case for plain text emails?
+What’s the difference between an HTML email and a plain text email?
+And why would you want to send a dowdy plain-text when you can create all sorts of swanky visually appealing sends?

 Let’s start by explaining exactly what a plain-text email is in comparison to its glamorous counterpart, the HTML.

-So, why would a marketer choose to send a plain-text alongside or instead of an all singing all dancing HTML version?
+So, why would a marketer choose to send a plain-text alongside or instead of an HTML version?

-- HTML’s also look more like personal messages, like one that you’d send to a colleague or a friend – it’s certainly worth trying a plain-text send to see if it affects your engagement statistics in any way.
-Remembering that with no images to download it may not increase your opens, as suggested by the DMA in the ‘Open Reach’ discussion paper – look at overall engagement instead.
+- HTML’s look more like personal messages, like one that you’d send to a colleague or a friend.
+It’s certainly worth trying a plain-text send to see if it affects your engagement statistics in any way.
+Remembering that with no images to download it may not increase your opens.
+As suggested by the DMA in the ‘Open Reach’ discussion paper – look at overall engagement instead.

 - With plain-texts, the focus is on the content not the design.
 Yes HTML provides the eye candy, but is that what your subscribers really want?
 Again, it’s worth testing.

 - Plain-text emails always work on mobile devices.
 Even in our day and age some mobiles remove the fancy HTML images.
-As a result your emails might not appear quite as you designed them and your text (without the images) might appear a little skew-whiff (BlackBerrys are prone to this).
+As a result your emails might not appear quite as you designed them.
+Your text (without the images) might appear a little skew-whiff (BlackBerrys are prone to this).
 Marketers who want to play it safe should create a plain-text back up message for every campaign they send.

 - Despite the fact that most platforms now support HTML, plain text email still has its place in terms of deliverability.
-Make sure that your plain text email matches your HTML version as closely as possible because spam filters compare your plain-text to your HTML email.
-If only a small proportion of your HTML message is included in your plain-text message, your email is going be treated like spam.
+Make sure that your plain text email matches your HTML version as closely as possible.
+Spam filters compare your plain-text to your HTML email.
+If only a small proportion of your HTML message is in your plain-text message, your email is going be treated like spam.

-So, hopefully you won’t go rushing to immediately ditch your mobile responsive, brand aligned template, but will always make sure you have generated (and formatted) your plain text version as well so that your recipients without HTML-capable devices have some good content to view, and although it won’t be for everyone, have a think about ways to test sending plain text emails only.
+Hopefully you won’t go rushing to immediately ditch your mobile responsive, brand aligned template.
+Always make sure you have generated (and formatted) your plain text version as well so that your recipients without HTML-capable devices have some good content to view.
+Although it won’t be for everyone, have a think about ways to test sending plain text emails only.

-So, there you have it, the case for the plain text email.
+So, there you have it! the case for the plain text email.
 What do you think?
-We’d love to hear what your experience has been with plain texts in comparison to HTMLs – leave a comment below, we’ll always reply!
+We’d love to hear what your experience has been with plain texts in comparison to HTMLs.
+Leave a comment below.
+We’ll always reply!
+Or learn more here.